Louis Trichardt: History

+In 1864 Ramabulana's death caused another succession crisis.
+His eldest son Davhana was suspected of being involved in Ramabulana's death, and many Venda disapproved of his temperament.
+Ramabulana's preferred successor was his youngest son Makhado; Makhado's mother Limana was highly influential as Ramabulana's favourite wife, and her good relations with the makhadzi (a late ruler's eldest sister, who chose the successor) and khosimunene (a candidate's highest-ranking junior brother, who approved the candidacy) saw them appoint Makhado to the kingship.
+Having been circumcised (a new practice) and previously employed by the Boers as a marksman, he enjoyed the support of circumcised Venda and hunters.
+Together with his supporters, they drove Davhana out of Tshirululuni.
+After Makhado was installed, he moved his capital to the mountainous Luatame for its greater defensibility.

-Other trekkers soon settled nearby, at Schoemansdal, clashing with the Venda people who dwelt there.
-The town of Trichardtsdorp was finally founded in February 1899.
+The town of Trichardtsdorp was founded by Boers at Tshirululuni in February 1899.
 The Trekkers settled on the northern part of what would later become a town while the Venda people resided at the southern part, about 800 meters apart.
 When the Trekkers decided to build a town they moved the Venda people and opened business premises in the exact area.
 Several streets were named for Boer leaders.
 It has been noted, that these often commemorate those who were freemasons, like Piet Retief, as freemasonry had a strong presence in the early town and its vicinity.

 The Venda people moved in different directions but most were moved to the dry lands, west of the town, that would later become known as Madombidzha, and they later expanded their settlements further west along the mountain.
 Their area would grew over the years and was shared amongst two chiefs.
 The area is well known as Ha-Sinthumule/Kutama or simply Dzanani 2.
 Amongst the youth the name "Western" is fairly popular, which emphasizes that the area constitutes the western limit of the Venda tribe.